 The latest available country-specific data shows that 73.9% of products exported from Croatia were bought by importers in: Italy (13.8% of the global total), Germany (12.9%), Slovenia (10.5%), Bosnia/Herzegovina (10.1%), Austria (5.8%), Serbia (5.3%), Hungary (4%), France (2.9%), United States (2.7%), Belgium (2.6%), Spain (1.8%) and Romania (1.6%).

-From a continental perspective, 88.7% of Croatian exports by value were delivered to fellow European countries while 6.2% was sold to Asian importers.
-Smaller percentages were sent to buyers in Africa (1.6%), Latin America (0.3%) excluding Mexico but including the Caribbean, and Oceania (0.2%) led by Australia.
+From a continental perspective, 89.4% of Croatia’s exports by value were delivered to fellow European countries while 5% were sold to importers in Asia.
+Croatia shipped another 3% worth of goods to North America.
+Smaller percentages went to Africa (1.3%), Oceania led by Marshall Islands and Australia (1%) then Latin America excluding Mexico but including the Caribbean (0.2%).